-Strawberry diseases can affect fruit, flowers, leaves, roots, and crowns of strawberry plants, and sometimes cause the collapse of the whole plant.
+Strawberry diseases can affect the fruit, flowers, leaves, roots, and crowns of strawberry plants, and sometimes cause the collapse of the whole plant.
 While many of the problems caused by bacteria, fungi, molds, and viruses can be treated when symptoms are observed, some of the most serious strawberry plant diseases cannot be treated after the plants are in the ground.
 But home growers and organic growers will find many organic options that reduce strawberry diseases, even if they don’t eliminate them, in the A to Z listing below.

 Angular Leaf Spot

-Angular leaf spot first appears as water-soaked lesions on the undersides of leaves and calyxes around fruit.
+Angular leaf spot first appears as water-soaked lesions on the undersides of leaves and calyxes around the fruit.
 As the bacterial ooze dries, the next thing you will see is a white powder, followed by purple or red discoloration of the leaf at an angle from the stem to which it is attached.
 There will be yellowing (chlorosis) around the damaged area of the leaf.

 Sometimes this infection with Xanthomonas fragariae bacteria can cause the entire plant to die suddenly, but this is rare.
 This condition usually doesn’t have a major impact on fruit production by itself, but it can be one among many factors that keep you from getting a good crop.
 Commercial growers who ship their strawberries across state lines will find their products under quarantine if inspectors find angular leaf spot, so they have to keep this problem under control.

-Plant sprays containing copper control angular leaf spot in young plants.
+Plant sprays containing copper control angular leaf spots in young plants.
 An antibiotic for plants called validamycin can control the problem in mature plants.
 But if you are raising strawberries for home consumption, the most practical approach is soil management.

 The bacterium that causes angular leaf spot can only survive on plant matter.
-If cannot grow on vermiculite or rock used in hydroponic growing, and it won’t survive the winter if strawberry plants and their roots are removed from the ground or their growing containers.
+If cannot grow on vermiculite or rock used in hydroponic growing, it won’t survive the winter if strawberry plants and their roots are removed from the ground or their growing containers.

 Anthracnose is a fungal infection that can attack the crown, stems, leaves, and fruit of strawberry plants.
 You can recognize anthracnose by the orange ooze of spores it forms on the parts of the plant it kills.
 These spores are spread by overhead splashing water.
-If you don’t have any rain and you don’t do any overhead watering after fruit has set, you can at least save your crop, although plants may be damaged.
+If you don’t have any rain and you don’t do any overhead watering after the fruit has set, you can at least save your crop, although plants may be damaged.

 This fungus can survive in the ground for up to nine months after the strawberry plant on which was growing dies.
 It’s important not to leave infected plants in the ground or to turn them under after they die.
 It’s OK to compost anthracnose-infected strawberry plants if your compost pile heats up enough to kill pathogens.